 - Lightweight enough for in-store mobility

-You can also opt to use our Card Reader with docking station for contactless payments.
+With our POS system, you can also opt to use our Card Reader with docking station for contactless payments.

 POS system software overview

-It comes with a dashboard that keeps you organized and enables you to quickly track your inventory and view metrics on how your small business is performing — with the help of visual graphs to map your sales and orders.
+Some of the better POS systems come with a dashboard that keeps you organized and enables you to quickly track your inventory and view metrics on how your small business is performing — with the help of visual graphs to map your sales and orders.

 Not all small businesses need to invest in POS systems to start processing customer credit card transactions.